-In accordance with Brown Act section 54954(b), meetings of recognized community planning groups shall be held within these boundaries.
-When however a community planning group does not have a meeting facility within its boundary that is accessible to all members of the public, they may meet at the closest meeting facility.
+In accordance with Brown Act section 54954(b), meetings of recognized-community planning groups shall be held within these boundaries.
+When, however, a community community planning group does not have a meeting facility within its boundary that is accessible to all members of the public, they may meet at the closest meeting facility.

 Section 4.
-The official positions and opinions of a recognized community planning group shall not be established or determined by any organization other than the planning group, nor by any individual member of the planning group other than one authorized to do so by the planning group.
+The official positions and opinions of a-recognized community planning group shall not be established or determined by any organization other than thate planning group, nor by any individual member of the community planning group other than one authorized to do so by the planning group.

-ARTICLE II Purpose of Community Planning Group and General Provisions
+ARTICLE II Purpose of Community Planning Groups and General Provisions

 Section 1.
-Community planning groups have been formed and recognized by the City Council to make recommendations to the City Council, Planning Commission,

-City staff and other governmental agencies on land use matters, specifically, concerning the preparation of, adoption of, implementation of, or amendment to, the General Plan or a land use plan when a plan relates to each recognized community planning group's planning area boundaries.
-Planning groups also advise on other land use matters as requested by the City or other governmental agency.
+Community planning groups have been formed and recognized by the City Council to make recommendations to the City Council, Planning Commission, City staff and other governmental agencies on land use matters, specifically, concerning the preparation of, adoption of, implementation of, or amendment to, the General Plan or a land use plan when a plan relates to each recognized community planning group's planning area boundaries.
+Planning groups also advise on other land use matters as requested by the City or other governmental agencies on land use, mobility, urban design, public facilities & services, economic prosperity, conservation, noise, historic preservation, and infrastructure.

-Pursuant to the provisions of Council Policy 600-33, a recognized community planning group will be asked to review a park general development plan or capital improvements within the park only if there is no City recognized park advisory group.
+Pursuant to the provisions of Council Policy 600-33, a recognized-community planning group will be asked to review a park general development plan or capital improvements within the park only if there is no City_recognized park advisory group.

 Section 2.
-A recognized community planning group reviewing individual development projects should focus such review on conformity with the adopted Community Plan and/or the General Plan.
+A recognized community planning group reviewing individual development projects should focus such review on conformance conformity with the Land Development Code, adopted Community Plan and/or the General Plan.

 Preliminary comments on projects may be submitted to the City during the project review process.
-Whenever possible, a formal planning group recommendation should be submitted no later than the end of the public review period offered by the environmental review process.
+Whenever possible, a formal community planning group recommendation should be submitted no later than the end of the public review period offered by the environmental review process.

-Substantive changes in projects subsequent to completion of the environmental review process will sanction further evaluation by the planning group.
+Substantive changes in projects subsequent to completion of the environmental review process will sanction further evaluation by the community planning group.
 This will provide staff and the project applicant the opportunity to respond to the comments or concerns and potentially resolve possible conflicts before the project is noticed for discretionary action.